-List 1 :
+List 1 : Table indicating the biochemical characteristics of microbial isolates from Omoku Borehole

 Discussion

 Table 1. reveals varying levels of microbial contamination in the Omoku borehole samples.
 Total Heterotrophic Bacterial counts were detected in all Omoku samples, ranging from 3.2 x 10⁵ CFU/mL to 9.4 x 10⁵ CFU/mL.
 This indicates a substantial presence of bacteria in the borehole water, suggesting potential contamination.
 The highest THB count was observed in sample B2 (9.4 x 10⁵ CFU/mL).
 Total Coliform Bacterial Counts were detected in two out of the four samples from Omoku.
 Sample B1 had a TCBC of 3.8 x 10⁴ CFU/mL and B3 had a TCBC of 8.5 x 10³ CFU/mL.
 The presence of coliform bacteria is a strong indicator of fecal contamination (Holcomb & Stewart, 2020) and suggests a potential health risk associated with consuming this water without treatment (Holcomb & Stewart, 2020; Bai et al., 2022).
 The varying levels suggest different sources or degrees of contamination at the different boreholes.